Vejmon/nettverk_portfolio_2/README.md

 This project consist of two programs, a modified version of simpleperf using UDP, and a protocol called DRTP used to reliably transmit the packages.

-A client transmits an image the 'img' folder.
+A client transmits an image from the 'img' folder.
 Then a copy of the image is stored at the server in a folder called 'ut'.

 the server transmits the image kameleon.jpg in the img folder by default.